Colorado Territory: History

-The land which ultimately became the Colorado Territory had first come under the jurisdiction of the United States in three stages: the 1803 Louisiana Purchase as adjusted by the 1819 Adams–Onis Treaty, the 1845 Annexation of Texas, and the 1848 Mexican Cession.
-The land claims of Texas were, at first, controversial.
-The border between the U.S. and Mexico was redefined by the Treaty of Guadalupe Hidalgo at the end of the Mexican–American War in 1848, and the final boundaries of the state of Texas were established by the Congressional Compromise of 1850.
+The land that eventually became the Colorado Territory fell under the jurisdiction of the United States in three separate stages: the Louisiana Purchase in 1803 (as adjusted by the 1819 Adams–Onis Treaty), then the Annexation of Texas in 1845, and finally the Mexican Cession in 1848.
+The land claims of Texas were initially controversial.
+The border between the U.S. and Mexico was redrawn in 1848 with the Treaty of Guadalupe Hidalgo at the end of the Mexican–American War, and the final borders of the state of Texas were established by the Congressional Compromise of 1850.

 Indigenous populations

-Originally, the lands that comprised the Colorado Territory were inhabited primarily by the Ute from Western Colorado out onto the eastern high plains, and Anasazi in southwestern, southern, and part of southeastern Colorado.
-The Comanche and Jicarilla Apache also formally ruled over the southeastern portions of the state.
-Arapaho and Cheyenne also hunted, warred, and sometimes lived in the eastern and northeastern plains of the state as well.
+The land that was eventually defined as the Colorado Territory was home to a number of indigenous civilizations.
+The Ute lived across both Western Colorado and the eastern high plains.
+The Anasazi lived in the southwestern, southern, and parts of southeastern Colorado.
+The Comanche and Jicarilla Apache lived in the area that would become the southeastern portions of the Territory.
+The Arapaho and Cheyenne also had a presence in the eastern and northeastern plains of the area at times.